 Top Yogurt For Lactose Intolerant Recommendations

-- Milk from local, Certified Humane, Organic family farms in Sonoma County, CA
+- Made with organic milk from local, Certified Humane family farms in Sonoma County, CA

 - Shelf Stable with over 6 months of shelf life from ship date